-Hansell LLP is a boutique law firm that provides expert, independent legal and governance counsel to businesses, their directors, shareholders and other stakeholders.
+Hansell LLP provides independent legal and governance counsel to businesses, their directors, shareholders and other stakeholders.
 From navigating critical situations to designing effective governance strategies, we have experience in all aspects of corporate governance.
+We work closely with Hansell McLaughlin Advisory Inc. to provide an integrated suite of senior advisory services that includes governance, government relations and communications.

 Boards of Directors: We act as counsel to boards on oversight issues, governance design, conflicts of interest, shareholder engagement and activism, board investigations, governance reviews and a range of other matters.
 We emphasize context and practicality.